monktastic/blog/pages/metaphysics/quantum-woo.md

 rules according to which a quantum state can evolve.
 Don't worry if you don't understand all the words yet:

-1. "Normally," it faithfully adheres to the Schrodinger equation, according to linear, deterministic dynamics.
+1. "Normally," the state faithfully evolves according to the Schrodinger equation, following linear, deterministic dynamics.

 2. When the state is "measured," it seems to instantaneously and randomly jump ("collapse") to a state where it either definitely does or does not have the